 2. Affidavit of Heirship

-If there was no beneficiary designation, an affidavit of heirship can be used.
+If there was no beneficiary designation or the 180-day window has passed, an affidavit of heirship can be used.
 This is a sworn statement outlining the deceased's heirs and their inheritances.
 It requires the following:

 - No Will: If the deceased died without a will, all legal heirs must sign the affidavit.

-- Will with No Independent Executor: If the deceased had a will but no independent executor has been appointed to handle the car, the heirs can use the affidavit of heirship, provided the car's value does not necessitate probate for other estate assets.
+- Will with No Independent Executor: If the deceased had a will but no independent executor named to handle the car, the heirs can use the affidavit of heirship, provided the car's value does not necessitate probate for other estate assets.

 Requirements for Using an Affidavit of Heirship